Legion of Honour: Membership

 The "eminent merits" required to be awarded the order require the flawless performance of one's trade as well as doing more than ordinarily expected, such as being creative, zealous and contributing to the growth and well-being of others.

 The order has a maximum quota of 75 Grand Cross, 250 Grand Officers, 1,250 Commanders, 10,000 Officers, and 113,425 (ordinary) Knights.
 As of 2010, the actual membership was 67 Grand Cross, 314 Grand Officers, 3,009 Commanders, 17,032 Officers and 74,384 Knights.
 Appointments of veterans of World War II, French military personnel involved in the North African Campaign and other foreign French military operations, as well as wounded soldiers, are made independently of the quota.

 Members convicted of a felony (crime in French) are automatically dismissed from the order.
 Members convicted of a misdemeanour (délit in French) can be dismissed as well, although this is not automatic.

 Wearing the decoration of the Légion d'honneur without having the right to do so is a serious offence.
 Wearing the ribbon or rosette of a foreign order is prohibited if that ribbon is mainly red, like the ribbon of the Legion of Honour.

-French military personnel in uniform must salute other military members in uniform wearing the medal, whatever the Légion d'honneur rank and the military rank of the bearer.
-This is not mandatory with the ribbon.
+In theory, French military personnel in uniform are required to salute other military members in uniform wearing the medal (but not the ribbon), whatever the Légion d'honneur rank and the military rank of the bearer.
 In practice, however, this is rarely done.

 There is not a single, complete list of all the members of the Legion in chronological order.
 The number is estimated at one million, including about 2,900 Knights Grand Cross.